rich-murphey/sqlx-actix-streaming/README.md

 this can significantly reduce latency compared to buffering the entire response before sending.

-In the /widgets HTTP API method below:
+In the /widgets HTTP method from [example/src/widgets.rs](example/src/widgets.rs) below:

 * sqlx::query_as!().fetch() is a stream of WidgetRecords that borrows a database connection.